Force multiplication: Bombers

 At one extreme, a stealth aircraft like the Northrop Grumman B-2 Spirit strategic bomber can attack a target without needing the large numbers of escort fighter aircraft, electronic-warfare aircraft, Suppression of Enemy Air Defenses, and other supporting aircraft that would be needed were conventional bombers used against the same target.

 Precision-guided munitions (PGM) give an immense multiplication.
 The Thanh Hóa Bridge in North Vietnam had been only mildly damaged by approximately 800 sorties by aircraft armed with conventional unguided bombs, but had one of its spans destroyed by a 12-plane mission, of which 8 carried laser-guided bombs.
 Two small subsequent missions, again with laser-guided bombs, completed the destruction of this target.
 Precision-guided munitions are one example of what has been called the Revolution in Military Affairs.
 In World War II, British night bombers could hit, at best, an area of a city.

 Modern PGMs commonly put a bomb within 3–10 meters of its target (see circular error probable), and most carry an explosive charge significant enough that this uncertainty is effectively voided.
 See the use of heavy bombers in direct support of friendly troops in Afghanistan, using the technique of Ground-Aided Precision Strike.

 Fighter combat

 Fighter aircraft coordinated by an AWACS control aircraft, so that they can approach targets without being revealed by their own radar, and who are assigned to take specific targets so that duplication is avoided, are far more effective than an equivalent number of fighters dependent on their own resources for target acquisition.

 In exercises between the Indian and US air forces, the Indian pilots had an opportunity to operate with AWACS control, and found it extremely effective.
-India has ordered AWACS aircraft, using Israeli Phalcon electronics on a Russian airframe, and this exercise is part of their preparation.
+India then ordered AWACS aircraft, using Israeli Phalcon electronics on a Russian airframe, and this exercise is part of their preparation.
 Officer and pilot comments included "definitely was a force multiplier.
 Giving you an eye deep beyond you".
 "We could pick up incoming targets whether aircraft or missiles almost 400 kilometers away.
 It gives a grand battle coordination in the air".